compbiocore/cbc_colabfold/docs/msas.md

 sbatch generate_msas.sh /path/to/input_sequence.fasta /path/to/databases msas
 ```

+This will generate your MSAs in a folder called "msas" in your current directory.
+Depending on the length of your input sequence, the script may take multiple hours to run.

 ## Add MSA Filepath and Run Notebook

 Open the ColabFold Jupyter notebook as normal (see [Quickstart](quickstart.md)), and run the first cell to display the widgets.
 Then, in the ```custom_msas``` field, insert the path to your MSAs (it will probably be something like ```msas/(NAME_OF_MSAS).a3m```.
 Finally, run all following cells as per normal.